awsdocs/amazon-connect-admin-guide/doc_source/queues-callerid.md

 Amazon Connect has contracted with a leading provider of CNAM services for US numbers to provide Calling Name to the extent possible\.
 This enables outbound calls that show the enrolled Calling Line Identity \(CLI\) to generally avoid reputation\-sensitive labels like "spam" or "telemarketer\."

-To enroll your numbers with this CNAM services provider, open a Support ticket\.
-Our Support team will gather the required information to enroll your numbers\.
-For instructions on how to access Support, see [Get administrative support for Amazon Connect](get-admin-support.md)\.
+To enroll your numbers with this CNAM services provider, open an AWS Support ticket\.
+Our support team will gather the required information to enroll your numbers\.
+For instructions on how to access AWS Support, see [Get administrative support for Amazon Connect](get-admin-support.md)\.

 **Note**
 Only numbers in the 50 US states, Puerto Rico, and Virgin Islands are eligible\.